 I'm not exactly sure when I became infected with Lyme disease, but what I do know is chronic stress brought it out of remission.
-My chosen profession is social work, which is said to be the highest stress, lowest paid profession, so...good choice.
-All kidding aside, I thrive on helping people find the best in themselves and sitting with them in their darkest moments, but it doesn't come without a cost.
+My chosen profession is social work.
+I thrive on helping people find the best in themselves and sitting with them in their darkest moments, but it doesn't come without a cost.
 That cost is frequent flares and strange manifestations of Lyme and co-infections.

-As much as I desire a peaceful zen lifestyle, sometimes it doesn't seem to jibe with my job, illness, and other responsibilities.
-Recently, I've been angry at myself for allowing stress to make me sick or at least sicker.
-At the end of the day, I know whatever I was worked up about wasn't worth it.
+As much as I desire a mindful lifestyle, sometimes it doesn't always seem to jibe with my job and other responsibilities.
+At the end of the day, I know whatever I was stressed out about wasn't worth it compromising my health.

 In the United States we reward hard work, not balance.
-The gal or guy who stays at work until 7 o'clock at night and then sits behind a laptop until they go to sleep gets the raise or promotion, not the gal or guy who leaves work at work to spend time with family or to hit up an evening yoga class.
+The person who stays at work until 7 o'clock at night and then sits behind a laptop until they go to sleep gets the raise or promotion, not the person who leaves work at work to spend time with family or to hit up an evening yoga class.
 The latter is actually harder and better work.
 The reward is long-term health and sanity.
-I certainly haven't mastered it and it's something I'm always working to improve.
 Part of the reason illness shows up in our lives is to tell us to slow down and reevaluate.
-Since my Lyme disease is still alive and well I know I have a lot more work to do.

 Let's be more aware of the stress we are allowing into our bodies and do some good old fashioned self-care.
 And, most importantly, don't get stressed about being stressed.
-It's a part of life, especially the chronic life.
+It's a part of life, especially when you have a chronic illness.
 That's where forgiveness and self-compassion come in.
 We're all in this together.

 My Top 5 Stress Relievers: